mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 # Gibbs Sampling

 Gibbs sampling (also called alternating conditional sampling), proposed in the early 1990s, is a special case (simplified case) of a family of Metropolis-Hasting (MH) algorithms and commonly used as a means of statistical inference, especially Bayesian inference.
 It is a the most basic randomized algorithm (i.e. an algorithm that makes use of random numbers), and is an alternative to deterministic algorithms for statistical inference such as the expectation-maximization algorithm (EM).
-It is a very useful way of sampling observations from multivariate distributions (generally full posterior distributions, i.e. $P(\theta)=P(\theta_{1}, \theta_{2}, \dots,\theta_{p})$) that are difficult to simulate from, directly.
+It is a very useful way of sampling observations from multivariate distributions (generally full posterior distributions, i.e. $P(\theta)=P(\theta_{1}, \theta_{2}, \dots,\theta_{p})$) that are difficult to simulate from, directly but its conditional distributions are tractable to work with.

-The primary reason why Gibbs sampling was introduced was to break the curse of dimensionality (which impacts both aceeption-rejection algorithm and importance sampling) by producing a sequence of low dimension simulations that still converge to the right target.
+The primary reason why Gibbs sampling was introduced was to break the curse of dimensionality (which impacts both acception-rejection algorithm and importance sampling) by producing a sequence of low dimension simulations that still converge to the right target.
 Even though the dimension of the target impacts the speed of convergence.

 Gibbs sampling is attractive because it can sample from high-dimensional posteriors.
 The main idea is to break the problem of sampling from the high-dimensional joint distribution into a series of samples from low-dimensional conditional distributions.
 Because the low-dimensional updates are done in a loop, samples are not independent as in rejection sampling.
 The dependence of the samples turns out to follow a Markov distribution, leading to the name Markov chain Monte Carlo (MCMC) because each sample is dependent on the previous sample.